William Taylor (folk song): Details

 Over a ship and all his men.

 History

 William Taylor was often performed as a comic song, Billy Taylor, in the 19th century, but seems to have originated as a serious ballad.
 Traditional singers seem to sing it straight.

-Early Printed Examples
+Early printed examples

 The earliest known version, as Billy Taylor, is in a chapbook, Four New Songs, printed in 1792.
 The song was printed frequently by publishers of broadsides throughout England and in Scotland.

-Collecting History
+Collecting history

 The Roud Folk song Index lists about 103 versions from traditional singers, 56 - more than half - from England, 11 from Scotland, 3 from Ireland, 9 from Canada and 24 from the USA.